guitarrapc/githubactions-lab/README.md

 # Functionality limitation

-Relax the limit for `GitHub Team Plan` is myu strong expectation.
+Relax the limit for `GitHub Team Plan` is my strong expectation.

 - [ ] `Environment > Deployment protection rules` is not allowed in GitHub team Plan.
 You cannot use `Required reviewers` (Approvabl) and `Wait timer`.